-NCLT orders recasting of financial statements of ILFS

 (c) in the public interest; or

-As mentioned below, the provisions of section 212 of the CA, 2013 provides that SFIO shall investigate the affairs of the Company if Government opines that the affairs of the Company is required to be investigated.
-Accordingly, in the case of IL&FS the Government had directed SFIO to investigate the affairs of the Company.
+As mentioned above, the provisions of section 212 of the CA, 2013 provides that SFIO shall investigate the affairs of the company if Government opines that the affairs of the company is required to be investigated.
+Accordingly, in the case of the Company, the Government had directed SFIO to investigate the affairs of the Company.
 The SFIO has also provided its report to the Government based on its investigation.

-The Government ordered for reopening of accounts of IL&FS and its two listed companies i.e. ITNL and IL&FS Financial Services after the analyzing the reports received from SFIO and ICAI respectively.
-However, presently, the Government, do not confirm that the auditors of the company and the directors were involved in the mismanagement of the accounts of Company and accordingly has ordered for reopening of the accounts.
+The Government ordered for re-opening of accounts of IL&FS and its two listed companies i.e. ITNL and IL&FS Financial Services after the analyzing the reports received from SFIO and ICAI respectively.
+However, presently, the Government, do not confirm that the auditors of the Company and the directors were involved in the mismanagement of the accounts of Company and accordingly, has ordered for re-opening of the accounts.
 Further, the Government has received no objection from all the authorities whom notices were served for the purpose of reopening of accounts.
-Accordingly, in this regard NCLT is directed to appoint an independent chartered accountant to restate the accounts and revise the balance sheets.
+Accordingly, in this regard, NCLT directed to appoint an independent chartered accountant to restate the accounts and revise the balance sheets.

-In this regard, we understand that the provisions of the Companies Act, 2013 is being amended day-by-day to make the provisions of law more stringent for the statutory auditors considering their responsibilities.
-With the enforcement of the provisions of NFRA and subsequent application of section 130 of the Companies Act, 2013 it can be interpreted that auditors are under the radar of investigation.
+It is important to mention that the provisions of the CA, 2013 is being amended day-by-day to make the provisions of law more stringent for the statutory auditors considering their responsibilities.
+With the enforcement of the provisions of NFRA and subsequent application of section 130 of the CA, 2013 it can be interpreted that auditors are under the radar of investigation.
 Though, the provisions of NFRA has been enforced the same is not completely functional, accordingly, in the present case, ICAI has conducted the investigation along with SFIO.
-The order of NCLT is still awaited post which we shall be in a better position to understand the nitty gritty of reopening of accounts by Tribunal.

-As informed earlier, it is the first time in India that NCLT has ordered for reopening of accounts under this Act.
-However, the same is not the case outside India i.e. there are many companies outside India who have recast their financial statements:
+As mentioned earlier, it is the first time in India that NCLT has ordered for re-opening of accounts under this Act.
+However, the same is not the case outside India i.e. there are many companies outside India who have re-casted their financial statements:

 |Sl.
 No.||Financial Year||Country||Company/Corporation||Reason for recasting/reopening|